mikaelvesavuori/chatgpt-architecture-coach/README.md

-# Collection of ChatGPT priming prompts for software architecture
+# Collection of ChatGPT (or other LLM) priming prompts for software architecture

-This is my collection of helpful priming prompts for ChatGPT when discussing various angles of software development and architecture.
+This is my collection of helpful priming prompts for ChatGPT, or other LLMs, when discussing various angles of software development and architecture.

 ## Cloud architecture coach